 Dr. Björn Usadel studied Biochemistry in Berlin and New York where he worked in Prof Ulrike Gaul's lab on the development of the visual system of Drosophila.
 During this time he got interested in Bioinformatics and then went on to Golm where he did his PhD in the group of Dr. Markus Pauly on the identification and characterization of novel cell wall genes.
 He then worked as a Postdoc in Prof. Mark Stitt's lab on the visualization and evaluation of high throughput data.
 He was offered his own group at the Max Planck Institute in 2007/8 and since then worked on data visualization, analysis as well as sugar status and cell wall biosynthesis.
 Since 2011 he is a full pofessor at the RWTH Aachen university and a co-director at the Forschungszentrum Jülich.

-Dr. Björn Usadel has (co)authored more than 60 publications, has been cited more than 2500 times and he has an h-index of 31.
+Dr. Björn Usadel has (co)authored more than 80 publications, has been cited more than 3300 times and has an h-index of 33.
 More bibliometric ifnormation can be found on Google scholar .

 Dr. Alexandra Wormit studied biology at the Universiy of Kaiserslautern, Germany.
 She did her Diploma thesis in the group Plant Physiology of Prof. E. Neuhaus, working on the identification and characterization of nucleoside transporters in A. thaliana.
 For her PhD she focused on a novel group of monosaccharide transporters and identified the first tonoplast-localized transporters involved in abiotic stress response.